Eyeing Russia nervously, Poles enrol in volunteer militias

 During World War Two, when Poland was occupied by Nazi Germany, the Polish government-in-exile commanded an underground partisan "Home Army" that ambushed German troops, staged acts of sabotage and mounted the ill-fated 1944 Warsaw Uprising.

-Many defence analysts say a Russian attack on Poland is highly unlikely.
+Many defense analysts say a Russian attack on Poland is highly unlikely.
 Countries such as Moldova, Latvia or Estonia, with substantial Russian-speaking minorities, are much more likely targets, they say.

 But suspicion of Moscow runs deep in Poland, which was ruled by Czarist Russia for over a century and under Soviet domination for over four decades after World War Two.
 It borders on Russia's Baltic enclave of Kaliningrad.